golang-leipzig/golang-leipzig.github.io/content/posts/meetup-57-invitation.md

-For anyone still in town, we are going to have a small drinkup at [Pilot](https://pilot-leipzig.de/) ([OSM](https://www.openstreetmap.org/node/890992486)), no RSVP, just drop by if you like.
-7pm.
+For anyone still in town, we are going to have a small drinkup at [Pilot](https://pilot-leipzig.de/) ([OSM](https://www.openstreetmap.org/node/890992486)), no RSVP, just drop by if you like, 7pm onwards.
 See you!

 ----